dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 In ASP.NET Core MVC, a controller's <xref:Microsoft.AspNetCore.Mvc.ViewResult> is capable of returning either a view or a partial view.

-In Razor Pages, a <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel> can return a partial view represented as a <xref:Microsoft.AspNetCore.Mvc.PartialViewResult>.
-In ASP.NET Core 2.2 or later, a `PageModel` can call the <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageBase.Partial*> method to produce a `PartialViewResult`.
+In Razor Pages, a <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel> can return a partial view represented as a <xref:Microsoft.AspNetCore.Mvc.PartialViewResult> object.
+In ASP.NET Core 2.2 or later, a `PageModel` can call the <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageBase.Partial*> method to produce a `PartialViewResult` object.

 Referencing and rendering partial views is described in the [Reference a partial view](#reference-a-partial-view) section.